Fort (Colombo): Buildings and landmarks

-The fort area is a mixture of buildings from many eras of the cities past.
+The fort area is a mixture of buildings from many eras of the city's past.
 The most notable of residences of the fort is the President's House, official residence of the President of Sri Lanka, next to the Gordon Gardens which was once open to the public is now part of the President's House.
 The residence traces it origins to the Dutch period when it was the residence of the Dutch Governor and later the British Governor.
 Hence it was known till 1972 as Queen's House.
 The Presidential Secretariat housed in the Neo-baroque style Old Parliament Building.
 Several important government ministries are also located here, these include the Ministry of Finance housed in the General Treasury Building and the Ministry of Foreign Affairs housed in the Republic Building.
 SLNS Parakrama the Naval headquarters of the Sri Lanka Navy is located along Flagstaff Street.
 Along the Janadhipathi Mawatha (formerly Queens Street) is the location of the Central Bank of Sri Lanka and the old General Post Office.
 Apart from these the Central Telegraph Office, Police Headquarters, Colombo Metropolitan Police building, Sri Lanka Port Authority building, Times building and the Cargills & Millers building are located in the fort area.

 Fort is home to the head offices of many banks and business, hence it is considered the financial district of Colombo.
 These banks include the Bank of Ceylon, HSBC, State Bank of India, Standard Chartered Bank, Seylan Bank, Sampath Bank, Hatton National Bank, People's Bank and the Commercial Bank.
 The World Trade Centre of Colombo is one of the tallest buildings in the city and is home to the Colombo Stock Exchange and many leading corporations.
 The head offices of the Sri Lanka Telecom and Ceylinco Consolidated are located here, at Ceylinco House.
 There are a number of hotels are also located in the area, including the Grand Oriental Hotel, Hilton Colombo, Colombo Intercontinental, Galadari Hotel and the Colombo City Hotel.
 Notable landmarks in the fort area are the Old Colombo Lighthouse, Colombo Lighthouse, St. Peter's Church, the Old Colombo Dutch Hospital and the Sambodhi Chaithya.

 The northern part of the fort area makes up the southern parameter of the Colombo Harbour.
 Located in this part is the head office of the Sri Lanka Port Authority, Sri Lanka Customs, Bandaranayaka Quay and the Queen Elizabeth Quay.